jasmineiris/cs177_Iro/README.md

 Animated "Count the ... yellow circles" pages in Instruction folder: Updated content.

 Robert Mitchell:
+Modified bubbles file and changed name to bubbles2.
 Animated "Count the ... yellow circles" pages in Instruction folder: created fade effect for the pages to transition.
 Originally change content to instruct the child on how to play the game, later updated by Jasmine and David to reflect new content.

 - Documentation:
 - Ilmira Andronico (requirements, function specs, results of rounds of user testing)